 - The DJS Glasdon Charitable Programme

-- St James’s Place Charitable Foundation
+- St James’ Place Charitable Foundation

 - Brandwells Construction